awused/wallpapers/README.md

 OpenCL may require additional packages depending on GPU vendor.
 Install with `--no-default-features --features x11` to disable opencl support while keeping x11 if there are problems.

 See the [aw-upscale](https://github.com/awused/aw-upscale) readme if there are further issues like black images.

+If you have trouble getting upscaling to work, make sure that waifu2x-ncnn-vulkan is on your PATH.
+The directory containing the waifu2x-ncnn-vulkan binary should also contain the [models-cunet](https://github.com/nihui/waifu2x-ncnn-vulkan/tree/master/models/models-cunet) directory.

 ## Wayland